Barbara (Jabrelle Herbin)

 Marie (Brittany Evans)

 Brittany Evans is a Kansas City, MO native.
 She received her bachelor’s degree in theatre and performance with a minor in mathematics from Spelman College.
 Brittany found her love in theatre upon taking her first theatre and acting course there.
-She was involved in a couple of plays in college entitled Art After Dark (Baldwin Burroughs Theatre) and Blk Girl/Blk Boy (Black Box Theatre).
-Brittany post-grad acted in her first zoom play entitled 24 Hour Day Play (The Living Room Theatre).
+She was involved in a couple of plays in college; Art After Dark (Baldwin Burroughs Theatre) and Blk Girl/Blk Boy (Black Box Theatre).
+Brittany, post-grad, acted in her first zoom play entitled 24 Hour Day Play (The Living Room Theatre).
 Her film credits include Erotic Awakening and Ushers.
-She’s also, trained with Tribe University here in Kansas City through improvisational theatre in 2020-2021.
+In 2020 through 2021, she trained in improvisational theatre with Tribe University in Kansas City.
 She has participated in a master class through Soul Center located in Atlanta, Tuning the Actor’s Instrument in 2021.
 She was introduced to The Powell Academy through a mentor to be coached in their master class for monologue work and acting in 2020.
 Brittany loves making theatre to reach diverse audiences and to move them by the imitation of life, through art.
-The exhilarating feeling and thrill of being on stage for that hour or two hours is “seemingly bliss.”
-This is her first KCMPT show, and she is excited to make her debut on the Just Off Broadway stage.
+The exhilarating feeling and thrill of being on stage for that hour or two is “seemingly bliss.”
+This is her first KCMPT show, and she is excited to make her debut on the Keairnes stage at Just Off Broadway stage.